Sunday, October 28, 2007

 The longest station name just got longer: Kings Cross St Pancras is now "Kings Cross St Pancras for St Pancras International".
 You know, just in case you couldn't work that out for yourself.

-Lots of superfluous extra text relating to British Rail connections: It doesnt say Moorgate any more, it says "Moorgate Connections with National Rail no weekend service".
+Lots of superfluous extra text relating to British Rail connections: It doesnt say Moorgate any more, it says "Moorgate no weekend service".
 Same thing at Old Street and Highbury & Islington.
 Like anybody cares.
-It's even wordier at Sudbury Hill on the Piccadilly line, which now reads "Sudbury Hill Connections with National Rail Sudbury Hill Harrow (no weekend service) 150m".
+It's even wordier at Sudbury Hill on the Piccadilly line, which now reads "Sudbury Hill Sudbury Hill Harrow (no weekend service) 150m".
 Whatever happened to clarity?

 Lots more squashed-up station names: The northern end of the Bakerloo line is a lot more tightly packed.
 Acton Central almost crashes into the H&C line nextdoor.
 Turnpike Lane's been bumped nearer to Wood Green.
 Which of those three neighbouring stations is Blackhorse Road?
 And whose idea was it to shoehorn the London Overground lines onto a map where they don't really fit?